Sugar Pine Lumber Company: Central Camp

 Central Camp was the Sugar Pine Lumber Company's base of logging operations supporting five hundred people living together in the woods.
 This included single lumberjacks living in group dormitories, lumberjacks and their families living in detached cabins, as well as railroad and construction workers, cooks, teachers, doctors and other seasonal support staff.

 Sparing little expense, it was the industry's finest, costliest and most modern logging camp.
 The Fresno Republican covered the camp's grand opening in 1923, which stood in stark contrast to primitive woods camps.
 The Republican reported:

 Built at a cost of $600,000, the investment was elaborate for what was ultimately a transitory work site.
 A hydroelectric plant supplied the town with electricity for lighting and cooking.
 A large central boiler provided the living quarters with steam heat.
 Lumberjacks returned by train to Central Camp for the midday meal prepared by a large cook staff.
 Meals features fresh produce that was brought into the mountains by refrigerator car.
 Entertainment included a theater, recreation hall and a boxing ring.
 Operating during the Prohibition era, Central Camp did not have a saloon.
 However, whiskey was occasionally bootlegged in.

 Electric Power

 Sugar Pine Lumber was one of the few large operations where the primary logging equipment was electrically driven.
-Earlier operations extensive use of the steam donkey which transformed the industry in the 1880s.
+Earlier operations made extensive use of the steam donkey, which transformed the industry in the 1880s.
 Later operations transitioned to modern-day truck logging.

 Electricity was preferable to steam for several reasons.
 Electricity greatly reduced the risk of forest fire, did not require a supply of water or fuel, and provided instant and continuous power.

 Power was supplied by San Joaquin Light and Power through high tension wires running from the hydroelectric power station at nearby Bass Lake.
 As a result, late-season windstorms became a hazard, and sometimes interrupted operations during the fall months.

 Twelve transformers mounted to donkey sleds allowed power to be deployed anywhere throughout the timber tract.
 Two 70-ton Willamette railroad logging units were used to pull cut logs to the railroad line.